 Polydipsia is a condition where the body feels excessive thirst and no amount of water is sufficient to quench the thirst.
 Since you always feel the need to drink, it causes you to urinate more than usual.
-After that, your body feels to replace the lost in urination with fluids, and thus the cycle continues.
+After that, your body feels to replace the urination with fluids, and thus the cycle continues.

-Generally, anyone becomes thirsty after an arduous workout or coming back from a hot sunny afternoon, or in a high-salt diet.
+Generally, anyone becomes thirsty after an arduous workout or coming back from a hot sunny afternoon, or on a high-salt diet.
 This type of thirst does not stay for long and can be quenched with a normal amount of fluids.
 However, in polydipsia, the body feels thirsty all the time, and depending on the cause, it can last for days, weeks, or sometimes for more extended periods.

 Polydipsia vs Polyuria vs Polyphagia

 Polydipsia, in most cases, is followed by polyuria, a condition where the body feels the need to urinate frequently.
 In polyuria, a person urinates at least 3 liters or more in less than 24 hours.
-Since a person suffering from polydipsia always has the urge to drink more fluids, he/she would feel to urinate more.
+Since a person suffering from polydipsia always has the urge to drink more fluids, he/she would feel like urinating more.

 Polydipsia and polyuria, along with polyphagia, are the three big signs of diabetes mellitus.
 Polyphagia is the condition of increased appetite.
 Although polydipsia and polyuria come as a pair, polyphagia is difficult to identify.
 Therefore, if someone sees all the three signs together, it is advisable to check your blood sugar levels with aglucometer.